 Article 8 – Dissolution

 If the Partners ever decide not to continue any activities as the Consortium shall have undertaken, then any funds set aside for such activities (other than any legally restricted funds such as grants received or outstanding debts arising from such activities), will be apportioned to current Partners based on their assessment levels.
+The Digital Collection will be apportioned or transferred to another appropriate organization as determined by the Board.

 Article 9 – Amendments

-1. These Bylaws, except as otherwise specified in this document, may be amended at any meeting of the WPLC Board where a quorum is present by a two‐thirds vote of the members present, providing a copy of the proposed amendment was distributed to the WPLC Partners at least two weeks prior to the next scheduled Board meeting.
-These Bylaws shall be reviewed no later than 2017 and every four years thereafter.
+1. These Bylaws, except as otherwise specified in this document, may be amended at any meeting of the WPLC Board where a quorum is present by a two‐thirds vote of the members present, providing a copy of the proposed amendments were presented and discussed at the previous meeting .
+These Bylaws shall be reviewed every four years.